 - Once you publish this listing, we'll send your buyer an email with a button to purchase the listing.

 - Private listings don't have a way to transfer digital downloads.
 If you're selling a custom digital download, email it to your buyer separately or use a third party file sharing service.

-- To view your private listings, go to Shop Manager > Listings.
+- To view your private listings, click the Your Account icon, then click Shop Manager and choose Listings.
 They'll be labeled Private.

-- If your buyer sent the request through a regular conversation, you can still create a private custom listing!
-In the conversation, click Make this a custom order.
+- If your buyer sent the request through a regular message, you can still create a private custom listing.
+In the message, click Make this a custom order.
 Then click Start building the custom order.

 How this differs from listing variations